MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/Synchronize-installers.md

 1. Navigate to **Retail and Commerce** &gt; **Headquarters setup** &gt; **Parameters** &gt; **Commerce parameters**.
 2. Select the **Channel deployment** tab.
-3. Select the **Check for package updates** button to perform synchronization. which will synchronize and update the installers available to download (Per standard Self-service processes) based on what installers apply to the environment that are currently available in LCS.
+3. Select the **Check for package updates** button to perform synchronization, which will synchronize and update the installers available to download (per standard self-service processes) based on what installers apply to the environment that are currently available in LCS.

 > [!IMPORTANT]
 > Previously, the RetailSelfService table was used as the source to pull all installer information.
 This table was populated based on which installers had been uploaded into headquarters through the legacy method of package application.
-The new Self-service population methodology combines all values in the RetailSelfService table (Now called the legacy Self-service package upload method) with all available installers in the LCS Shared asset library.
-The Self-service drop-down package selectors will showcase the options from this newly synchronized, combined source.
+The new self-service population methodology combines all values in the RetailSelfService table (now called the legacy self-service package upload method) with all available installers in the LCS Shared asset library.
+The self-service drop-down package selectors will showcase the options from this newly synchronized, combined source.
-> As stated at the beginning of this document, the legacy Self-service package upload method will maintain support in a deprecated mode until removed in approximately one year’s time (April, 2021 at the earliest).
+> As stated at the beginning of this document, the legacy self-service package upload method will maintain support in a deprecated mode until removed in the future.

 4. In this same page, default packages may be selected to be used throughout headquarters in their relevant locations (Devices, All stores, Channel database).
 5. Perform standard Modern POS, hardware station, or Commerce Scale Unit (Formerly RSSU) configuration and installation flows per the documentation linked below.